 Jaeggi’s work focuses on the relationship between horse and human, in particular women.
 She uses horses as a backdrop for exploring themes of intimacy and identity, connection, and power dynamics.

 Her work has been internationally exhibited and published.
 In 2021, she was shortlisted for the Critical Mass Awards.
 She has had two solo shows at the National Cowgirl Museum in Fort Worth, TX and has been exhibited internationally in Rome and Venice, Italy and Zurich, Switzerland, and has been published notably by The Guardian and The Washington Post.
+Her most recent project, Escaramuza, the Poetics of Home is a 2024 Lensculture Critics’ Choice Awards winner and will be shown at Photo London in May 2025.

 https://constancejaeggi.com/